The Best Medicare Supplement (Medigap) Plans in North Dakota

 If you’re turning 65 but haven’t yet retired, you don’t have to give up your employer-sponsored coverage.
 If you have a group plan through an employer, a union or COBRA, your Medigap open enrollment period likely won’t begin until you retire and enroll in Original Medicare.
 Once that occurs, you’ll still have six months to choose and purchase a supplemental plan, and insurers may not use medical underwriting practices to deny you coverage or raise your premiums.

 If you don’t purchase a Medigap plan during your Medigap open enrollment and the window closes, you may still qualify for coverage, but it’s no longer guaranteed.
 After your Medigap open enrollment period ends, Medigap providers are legally permitted to use medical underwriting practices to determine the risk of insuring you.

 If the company decides you’re a high risk, you can be denied coverage or you may have to pay more for a policy.

 Can I Qualify for a Guaranteed Issue Right?

-There are times when you can purchase a plan outside of the open enrollment window without going through a medical underwriting process.
+There are times when you may be able to purchase a plan outside of your Medigap open enrollment period without going through a medical underwriting process.
 This happens when certain situations trigger a guaranteed issue right.

 Guaranteed issue rights are federal protections that safeguard your right to purchase a Medigap plan outside of the open enrollment period without the possibility of being denied coverage or incurring higher premiums due to the quality of your health.
 Guaranteed issue rights are typically invoked when a Medicare-eligible senior loses their pre-existing coverage or finds their coverage fundamentally changed through no fault of their own.